 In this example, a managed Kubernetes cluster that contains two worker nodes is created.
 The master nodes are managed by Container Service for Kubernetes (ACK) and are free of charge.
 The configuration of each worker node is 4 CPU cores and 8 GB of memory.
 Therefore, the total computing capacity of the cluster is 8 CPU cores and 16 GB of memory.
 An offline Job that requests 16 CPU cores and 32 GB of memory is deployed to process data.
 The Job failed to run in the managed Kubernetes cluster because the cluster can provide only 8 CPU cores and 16 GB of memory.
 The computing resources provided by the cluster do not meet the requirement of the Job.
 To resolve this issue, you can schedule the Job to a virtual node and run the Job without using the computing resources provided by the nodes in the cluster.

 - A managed Kubernetes cluster is created.
-For more information, see Create a managed kubernetes cluster.
+For more information, see Create a managed Kubernetes cluster.

 kind: Job metadata: name: pi spec: template: spec: containers: - name: pi image: perl command: ["perl", "-Mbignum=bpi", "-wle", "print bpi(2000)"] resources: requests: cpu: 16 memory: 32Gi restartPolicy: Never backoffLimit: 4

-kubectl -n vk get pod -aThe following response is returned:
+kubectl -n vk get pod -aExpected output:

-kubectl -n vk describe podThe following response is returned:
+kubectl -n vk describe podExpected output:

-Running a job on a virtual node can reduce computing costs and O&M workloads.
+Running a Job on a virtual node can reduce computing costs and O&M workloads.
 In addition, you do not need to worry about whether the cluster has sufficient computing resources or whether you need to scale in or out the number of nodes.